caldwell-matthew/fetch/DOCS.md

 ### `nuke()`

+- WARNING: INVOKE WITH EXTREME CAUTION!!!
-- Deletes ALL tests and related JSON files in a specified directory and on Datadog.com, optionally using a regex.
+- Deletes ALL tests and related JSON files in a specified directory and on Datadog, optionally using a regex.
 - Default regex targets files starting with "COPY\_".
-- This should rarely need to be done, if ever.
-Use with extreme caution.
+- This should rarely need to be done, if ever...

-### `full_restore()`

-- Rebuilds, throws, and fetches all Datadog tests from a JSON backup directory.